Moving House in Australia: A Complete Timeline and Checklist product guide

 - Banks and financial institutions: Update online banking profiles; some require branch verification

-- Home and contents insurer: Your current policy may not automatically cover goods in transit or your new address — confirm with your insurer
+- Home and contents insurer: Your current policy may not automatically cover goods in transit or your new address — confirm with your insurer directly

 Packing best practices: